Sheth007/ECommerce-Price-Scraper/README.md

   - **GUI**: Tkinter-based desktop app.
   - **CLI**: Terminal-based for quick and lightweight use.
   - **WebUI**: Flask-powered web interface.
-- 🧠 Efficient scraping with Selenium and BeautifulSoup.
+- 🧠 Efficient scraping with undetected-chromedriver, Selenium and BeautifulSoup.
 - 📦 Modular code structure for easy customization and extension.

 ## 📁 Project Structure